Niels-IO/next-image-export-optimizer/README.md

     // If you do not want to use blurry placeholder images, then you can set
     // nextImageExportOptimizer_generateAndUseBlurImages to false and pass
-    // `placeholder="none"` to all <ExportedImage> components.
+    // `placeholder="empty"` to all <ExportedImage> components.
     //
     // If nextImageExportOptimizer_generateAndUseBlurImages is false and you
-    // forget to set `placeholder="none"`, you'll see 404 errors for the missing
+    // forget to set `placeholder="empty"`, you'll see 404 errors for the missing
     // placeholder images in the console.
     nextImageExportOptimizer_generateAndUseBlurImages: true,
   },